 Producing weighted utility multiplier estimates for independent and dependent stroke categories

-Estimates of the relative proportion of each of the component mRS states in the collapsed states (Nodes 4a and 4b of Figure 1), and of the utility multipliers associated with each of the component states, were combined to produce simulated distributions of the utility multipliers associated with Independent and Dependent stroke states.
+Estimates of the relative proportion of each of the component mRS states in the collapsed Independent and Dependent health states (Nodes 4a and 4b of Figure 1), and of the utility multipliers associated with each of these component states, were then combined to produce (simulated) distributions of the utility multipliers associated with the Independent and Dependent stroke states.

+For clarity What do you end up then exacly with ?

 For the Independent state the R code for doing this is as follows:

 Stroke.Ind.utils <- Stroke.Ind[,1] * 1 + Stroke.Ind[,2] * mult.s1 + Stroke.Ind[,3] * mult.s2

 Here Stroke.Ind[,1] refers to the first column, the weight of mRS 0, and Stroke.Ind[,1] refers to column 2, the corresponding weights of mRS 1.
 The object mult.s1 is a vector of estimates of the utility multiplier of mRS 1 compared with mRS 0, and mult.s1 is a vector of estimates of the utility multiplier of mRS 2 compared with mRS 0.
 As the reference utility value is mRS 0, the utility multiplier associated with mRS 0 is just 1.
 The weighted utility multiplier estimates associated with Dependent strokes are calculated similarly.

+So this gives you what?
+An estimate of a utility multiplier and its standard deviation for each of the aggregate new states ie Independent and dependent ?

 Simulating the distribution of outcomes following an intracranial haemorrhage by GOS state

 In the first example, the same data source was used to estimate both the mean outcome associated with being in each mRS category, and the proportion of patients who are in each category.
 In the second example, mapping onto GOS states, a different data source was used to estimate the distribution of outcomes by GOS state following an intracranial haemorrhage.
-These are shown in Table 1 below, and were previously reported in Holmes et al (6).
+These are shown in Table below, and were previously reported in Holmes et al (6).

+Source Data for GOS